 More and more, digital devices and the skills to use them are necessary to fully participate in society.
 Those without reliable access to the internet are at a severe disadvantage in education, the workforce, and private life.
 Students without internet or the devices to access it face difficulties completing homework assignments compared to those with home access.
 Similarly, adults and households without internet or without highspeed service encounter increased costs including loss of work time and limited services.

-Using American Rescue Plan Act funding, HCPL is partnering with T-Mobile and Google to put connectivity and technology into the hands of the people who find themselves on the wrong side of the digital divide.
-We will make 40,000 T-Mobile 5G MiFi hotspots for home internet connections and 15,000 Google Chromebook laptop computers available for extended check out to anyone who needs one through our community partners and HCPL branch locations.
+Using American Rescue Plan Act funding, HCPL is partnering with T-Mobile to put connectivity and technology into the hands of the people who find themselves on the wrong side of the digital divide.
+We will make 15,000 Chromebook laptop computers available for extended check out to anyone who needs one through our community partners and HCPL branch locations.

 T-Mobile has long been committed to using our 5G network, scale, and resources for good by helping to build a more connected and equitable future for all.
 Supporting customers like Harris County Public Library in an initiative aimed at breaking down barriers to access is a great example of how we can open even more doors of opportunity by coming together.
 Extending opportunities to make it easier for people to wirelessly connect to school and work helps to further bridge the digital divide.

-HCPL is making the Chromebooks and T-Mobile 5G WiFi hotspots available for extended checkouts.
+HCPL is making Chromebooks available for extended checkouts.
 They will automatically renew, so you can take your time to learn and get comfortable with the devices.

 You can return your items at any time to any HCPL location.

 Yes.
 Any HCPL library cardholder who is 5 years old or older can check out a Chromebook if they meet the requirements and attend an ECF Chromebook Orientation.

 A parent or guardian must be present for children under 13 years of age.

 Can I use my Chromebook to watch Netflix, Hulu or other streaming services?